COVID-19: Frequently Asked Questions

 Immediate family members of Australian citizens and Australian permanent residents will be exempted from the travel restriction.
 Immediate family means spouses (including de-facto relationships), dependents and legal guardians.

-While the High Commission is unable to assist with your travel arrangemments, we're aware of flights that are still operating.
-Read this box.
+While the High Commission is unable to assist with your travel arrangements, we are aware of flights that are still operating.

 If you wish to return to Australia you should contact your preferred airline or travel agent and make immediate arrangements to fly back to Australia by commercial means.
 Please check with airlines directly to confirm flight options.